barroit/barroit/Documentation/dev-tools/index.rst

 Otherwise, they may mess things up.

 If a script supports symlink, it says so after the title.
 If not, just don't symlink it.
-Scripts that allow symlinking also require Perl.
+Scripts that allow symlinking also require Perl, unless they're not POSIX-compliant.

 Some scripts are platform-specific.
 Use them only on the right platform.
 And the most important thing: none of these scripts support dumbass Windows.
 No